Authentic Red Sauce for Enchiladas + Video

 How to make homemade enchilada sauce

-Now you’ll need to soften the dried chiles.
-Place your chiles in a pot and barely cover with water.
+Soften dried chiles: Place your chiles in a pot and barely cover with water.
 Bring the water to a boil, then drop the heat to a simmer.
 Simmer the chiles until soft, about 20 minutes, turning halfway.

-TIP: Work in batches so as not to overwhelm your blender.
+- Work in batches so you do not overwhelm your blender.

-TIP: If you don’t have a conical strainer a mesh strainer will work too.
+- If you don’t have a conical strainer, a mesh strainer will work too.

 Frequently Asked Questions